musoniusr/DhammaratoDhamma/_posts/2024-12-06-on-feelings-of-loss-and-betrayal-nick-s-1-12-06-24.md

 **Dhammarato:** Well, think about me.
 Am I not beautiful?

 **Nick:** I was thinking about you.
-That's what I called.
+That's why I called.

 **Dhammarato:** Depends upon which political party you're in.
 But you can think about Putin, you can think about Trump.

 **Nick:** Worst case, Donald Duck.

 **Dhammarato:** Because you're a whole lot better off than Putin right now.
 I mean, all you've lost is just a girl.
 He's lost an empire.
 You're a whole lot better off than Donald Trump.
 You've only lost a girl.
 He's lost his mind.
 You're a whole lot better off than they are.
 And.
 And also you can think about me because I've lost everything.
 I've lost all my bad people.
 I've lost my empire.
 I've lost my motorcycle.
-I've lost high water heater.
+I've lost my hot water heater.
 I've lost 30 women.
-Legend 630 is really conservative.
+30 is really conservative.

 **Nick:** Yeah, I feel like that was just.
 You're just trying to be nice.